 This unique set of numbers is very crucial, especially when you want to switch suppliers, so that they may be able to ensure that they are switching the correct energy supply.

-You can find these unique numbers in 7 boxes beside the letter ‘S’ in your business energy invoice.
+You can find these unique numbers in 7 boxes beside the letter ‘S’ in your business utility bill.

 Quick Response (QR) code